rochards/learning-cs/kubernetes-course/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/) - to manage the kubernetes cluster
 - [minikube](https://minikube.sigs.k8s.io/docs/start/) - it will be used to create a single node cluster on your machine.
 It will install all the necessary tools, including docker on the node.
+- [Docker Desktop](https://docs.docker.com/desktop/) - it will be necessary because some Docker components, like custom images, will be created outside minikube

 ## Connection to your minikube node